Player character: Multiplayer online battle arena

 Multiplayer online battle arena games offer a large group of viable player characters for the player to choose from, each of which having distinctive abilities, strengths, and weaknesses to make the game play style different.
 Characters can learn new abilities or augment existing ones over the course of a match by collecting experience points.
 Choosing a character who complements the player's teammates and counters their opponents opens up a strategy before the beginning of the match itself.
 Playable characters blend a variety of fantasy tropes, featuring numerous references to popular culture and mythology.

 Role-playing games

 In both tabletop role playing games such as Dungeons & Dragons and role-playing video games such as Final Fantasy, a player typically creates or takes on the identity of a character that may have nothing in common with the player.
 The character is often of a certain (usually fictional) race and class (such as zombie, berserker, rifleman, elf, or cleric), each with strengths and weaknesses.
-The attributes of the characters (such as magic and fighting ability) are given as numerical values which can be increased as the gamer progresses and gains rank and experience points through accomplishing goals or fighting enemies.
+The attributes of the characters (such as magic and fighting ability) are given as numerical values which can be increased as the character progresses and gains rank and experience points through accomplishing goals or fighting enemies.